Ethanolamine-phosphate cytidylyltransferase

-Thus, the two substrates of this enzyme are CTP and ethanolamine phosphate, whereas its two products are diphosphate and CDP-ethanolamine.
+The enzyme characterised from rat liver combines cytidine triphosphate and phosphorylethanolamine to give cytidine diphosphate ethanolamine (CDP-ethanolamine), with pyrophosphate (PP_{i}) as a byproduct.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
+This enzyme is a transferase, specifically one transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
 The systematic name of this enzyme class is CTP:ethanolamine-phosphate cytidylyltransferase.
 Other names in common use include phosphorylethanolamine transferase, ET, CTP-phosphoethanolamine cytidylyltransferase, phosphoethanolamine cytidylyltransferase, and ethanolamine phosphate cytidylyltransferase.
-This enzyme participates in aminophosphonate metabolism and glycerophospholipid metabolism.